centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Getcontact

-To view the notification contacts of a host, use the **GETCONTACT** action:
+To view the notification contacts for a host, use the **GETCONTACT** action:

 ``` shell
 centreon -u admin -p 'centreon' -o HOST -a getcontact -v "Centreon-Server"